websanco/liferay-learn/docs/analytics-cloud/latest/en/getting-started/quick-tour/signing-up-for-a-new-workspace.md

 Your workspace owner will receive an invitation email once the workspace is provisioned.
 The owner can then login to [analytics.liferay.com](https://analytics.liferay.com) and finish configuring the workspace.

-See the next section on how to [access your paid workspace](./accessing-your-workspace.md).
+See the next section on how to [access your workspace](./accessing-your-workspace.md).